Wuhan Metro: Food ban

-Wuhan was the first city on the Chinese mainland to ban food and drinks on the subway on December 28, 2013, dishing out fines of up to RMB200.
+Wuhan was the first city in mainland China to ban food and drinks on the subway on December 28, 2013, dishing out fines of up to RMB200.
 On 1 April 2020, a nationwide food ban was enacted, which also includes conduct rules cracking down on bad subway etiquette, such as stepping on seats, lying down on a bench or floor and playing music or videos out loud.